 \subsection{Distributed Consistency}

-The objective of presenting users with a unified shared virtual environment is complicated by the potential for discrepancies in the timing of updates being communicated to different nodes.
-Further, if participants engage in actions based on dissimilar perceptions of the environment, a mechanism must be established to determine the accurate version of the environment.
-The lack of consistency negatively impacts the user's immersion level, diminishing their overall enjoyment and potentially reducing their inclination to continue using the system.
-For example, user 1's edge server in Fig.~\ref{game_system} is connected to the network edge via a wired link with low latency and high reliability, while user 3's edge server uses a wireless connection.
-This results in faster and more reliable communication for user 1, potentially leading to an unintended advantage if proper consistency measures are not implemented.
+Presenting users with a unified shared virtual environment is complicated by potential discrepancies in the timing of updates communicated to different nodes.
+Furthermore, if participants act based on different perceptions of the environment, a mechanism must be established to determine the accurate version.
+Inconsistency negatively impacts user immersion, diminishing overall experience and potentially reducing the inclination to continue using the system. \phuc{Achieving true consistency within a distributed environment is a complex task, requiring the consideration of subtle failure modes related to timing and ordering.
+Here, entity interpolation and input prediction can be leveraged to maintain consistent states across distributed nodes, even under varying network conditions.
+By interpolating the state of virtual objects based on predicted inputs, it is possible to ensure that all users have a coherent view of the virtual environment, reducing the impact of latency and network jitter.
+Moreover, lag compensation helps to align the timing of updates across different network segments, ensuring that all users experience the environment in a synchronized manner.}

-Overall, maintaining consistency within a virtual environment has been a persistent challenge for developers.
-In most cases, users identify defects that compromise the consistency of the virtual world, which may be exploited to gain an unfair advantage over other players.
-Consistency violations are often the result of implementation or design errors.
-Attaining true consistency within a distributed environment is a complex task, requiring the consideration of subtle failure modes related to timing and order.